Interaction with Society

 Goals and Actual Results in Social Interaction

-To understake “Sending School Backpacks Across the Sea” campaign steadily
+Steady implementation of “Sending School Backpacks Across the Sea” campaign

-To host “Chemistry Classes for Boys and Girls” more than once this year
+Hosting “Chemistry Classes for Boys and Girls” more than once a year

 The Kuraray Group continues supporting the Ohara Museum of Art, which was established by Magosaburo Ohara, the first president of the company.
 The Group also supports cultural activities at its plants and sites.

-The Kuraray plants sponsor the “Chemistry Classes for Boys and Girls”, and participate in outside events and sponsored sports tournaments to foster healthy juniors and teenagers by continuously supporting on-going activities.
+Kuraray plants sponsor “Chemistry Classes for Boys and Girls” and participate in outside events and sponsored sports tournaments to foster healthy juniors and teenagers by continuously supporting on-going activities.

 Kuraray conducts the “Chemistry Classes for Boys and Girls” program with the goal of enabling elementary school students to experience the fun of chemistry through experimental work.
-In this program, employee volunteers of Kuraray serve as lecturers and assistants in dedicated classrooms in Kuraray plant premises, as well as in elementary schools and public facilities in the areas.
+In this program, employee volunteers of Kuraray serve as lecturers and assistants in dedicated classrooms in Kuraray plant premises, as well as in elementary schools and public facilities in the area.
 This program has been sponsored every year since 1992 at Kuraray plants in Japan.
-In fiscal 2019, 347 children and family members participated in fourteen class events.
-The Tsurumi Plant had a booth at the Bizen Industrial Festa, and showcased experiments with activated carbon.
-We will continue these events and actively participate in events outside the Company.

 |Plant||Class name||Number of classes||Number of participants|